cherrypy/cherrypy/docs/tutorials.rst

 Before we see it in action, let's explain a few things.
 Until now, CherryPy was creating a tree of exposed methods that were used to match URLs.
 In the case of our web API, we want to stress the role played by the actual requests' HTTP methods.
-So we created methods that are named after them and they are all exposed at once through the `exposed = True` attribute of the class itself.
+So we created methods that are named after them and they are all exposed at once by decorating the class itself with `cherrypy.exposed`.

 However, we must then switch from the default mechanism of matching URLs to method for one that is aware of the whole HTTP method shenanigan.
 This is what goes on line 27 where we create a :class:`~cherrypy.dispatch.MethodDispatcher` instance.

 Then we force the responses `content-type` to be `text/plain` and we finally ensure that `GET` requests will only be responded to clients that accept that `content-type` by having a `Accept: text/plain` header set in their request.
 However, we do this only for that HTTP method as it wouldn't have much meaning on the other methods.